Set up in April 2013, OmniArts Performing School is the brain-child of Becki Short.

 The ideology of OmniArts is very close to Becki’s heart, as she believes everyone should have the same opportunities available to them as each other.

-As well as running OmniArts, Becki teaches private singing lessons, and music in schools with Portsmouth Music Hub.
-She performs regularly, and organises a charity event every year to raise money for different charities.
+As well as running OmniArts, Becki teaches private singing lessons, and runs various workshops throughout the year.
+She performs regularly, and organises charity events.

 Find out more about Becki and connect with her on these external links